A third collection of amusing nightmares from the demonic wand of Jim Flora

 Although a lot of his work appears cartoonish, Flora didn't draw comics.
 He always projected a veneer of sophistication that elevated his images to the level of fine art, even when grinding out topical illustrations for newsstand weeklies.
 Flora deftly merged the well mannered with the maniacal — eyeball jazz that bops and bounces in unfathomable meters.

+BONUS!
 Download an EXCLUSIVE 14-page PDF excerpt (2.7 MB) comprising the heavily illustrated Introduction, "The Flora Aura."